 You can enter time estimates and log time in weeks (w), days (d), hours (h), and minutes (m).
 For example, you could estimate 3w or 2d 4h 30m.

 Once you've started to work on a specific issue, log time to keep a record of it.
 That'll let you to your original estimate with how long it actually took to resolve the issue.

-- Open the issue and select ••• > Log time (or click + next to the Time tracking field)
+- Open the issue and select ••• > Log time (or click on the time tracking field)